 After registration on the COGWA Feast website, those who have been accepted will be receiving confirmation.
 The confirmation letter will contain details and deadlines regarding making payment.
+For the French Feast site we are operating on a first-come, first-served basis.
 Those we are unable to accept will be put on a waiting list if they request it.
 For more information, you may contact me (James Muir) at james.muir@cogwa.org.